adamchainz/techblog/_posts/2014-07-23-five-neat-little-python-libraries.markdown

  '* Connection #0 to host www.duckduckgo.com left intact']
  ```

-I'm sure you can see how much easier this makes interacting with subprocesses.
+I'm sure you can see how much easier this makes subprocess interaction.
+Maybe
+you'll find yourself forgoing bash for Python soon :)

 **Where?**